 Angel and I were not blessed with the finest weather at that time of the year.
 The sun constantly hid behind thick clouds, while light drizzle kept our skin and clothes mostly moist.
 I didn’t entirely hate the gentle rain, it was rather romantic.
-I do detest less than perfect weather situations however, specially when all you’re trying to do is steel a glimpse at an elusive mountain peak that many would either live or die to see.
+I do detest less than perfect weather situations while travelling however, specially when all you’re trying to do is steel a glimpse at an elusive mountain peak that many would either live or die to see.

 Whenever it did come out, time froze.
 We looked, admired and froze.
 I occasionally took a real breath, raised my camera, pointed on target and shot.